While not a free pass to binge drink, cannabis may offer some protection from alcohol damage

 Last month, a study — published by the American Medical Society on Alcoholism (2019) — called Alcoholism: Clinical and Experimental Research showed cannabis likely combats the inflammation caused by alcohol-induced gastritis, too.
 How’d the study’s researchers do this?

-Cannabis can Protect the Stomach From Alcohol Damage Long Term
+Cannabis May Protect the Stomach from Alcohol Damage

 Using a medical database of hospital discharges from 2014 onward, the researchers crunched data on over three hundred thousand patients (and irrefutable study size) who exhibited “risky” alcohol use.
 They compared two primary groups – non-cannabis consumers and cannabis consumers.
 They then further divided the cannabis consumers into two smaller subgroups, dependent consumers and nondependent consumers.
 For those wondering, think of dependent consumers as “hardcore potheads” and nondependent consumers as “weekend tokers.”